Erika Eleniak: Personal life

-Eleniak was once engaged to her Baywatch co-star Billy Warlock, who had played her love interest on the show, as well.
+Eleniak was once engaged to her Baywatch co-star Billy Warlock, who had played Eddie Kramer, her love interest on the show, as well.
 Eleniak married bodybuilder Philip Goglia on May 22, 1998, but after just six months, the marriage ended in divorce.
-After filming Snowbound in 2001 in Calgary, Alberta, Eleniak became enamored of the city.
+After filming Snowbound in 2001 in Calgary, Alberta, Eleniak became enamored with the city.
 She began dating Roch Daigle, a key grip who worked on the set.
-She had wanted to leave Los Angeles as she found commuting to and from Telluride, Colorado, difficult.
+She had wanted to leave Los Angeles as she found commuting to and from Telluride, Colorado difficult.
 She purchased a home in Calgary, where Daigle lived.
 The two eventually married.
 Eleniak became pregnant in 2005, but six and a half weeks into her term, the pregnancy was discovered to be ectopic, which required emergency surgery, and ended in a miscarriage.
 Eleniak later became pregnant again and gave birth to a daughter.